If you ask me, one of the many overused words in property is "bargain."

-For novice buyers and investors, sure, price is important.
+For novice home buyers and investors, sure, price is important.

-However, it’s nowhere near as important as the inherent risks of buying a secondary property.
+However, what they don't recognise are the inherent risks of buying a secondary property.

 The truth of the matter is that if you buy a property for a bargain, you will ultimately sell it for a bargain price too as it's likely to be a secondary property